Topics Map > DOCUMENT TYPE > User Procedure

 To the top

-- HR - FTE to Standard Hours Conversion Table
+- FTE to Standard Hours Conversion Table for HRS

-- HR - Search For an Employee's Position Number From Job Info
+- Searching For an Employee's Position Number From Job Info in HRS

 - HR - Summary of Campus Codes used in Location / Appointing Department / Academic or Summer Pay Groups